 Books, Reviews

-they least expected it – right in the middle of a whole block of high rise buildings.
+A quick and easy read which could have packed a little bit more than it does.
+Two children discover a charming home in the middle of where they least expected it – right in the middle of a whole block of high rise buildings.
 The kids find out that it belongs to Mrs.Noodlekugel, a kind old woman who lives there with a talking cat along with not three, but four blind mice.

-The story moved and ended rather abruptly for me and was a little confusing and not seeming so right as well at certain points – which is one too many times for this short a story.
-That said, it is still a quick and easy read with entertaining
+The story moved and ended rather abruptly for me and was a little confusing and not seeming so right as well at a few points of this story.

-characters that can be developed into more stories.
-The cat was truly the favorite character with both me and my nine-year old son.
+That said, it is still a quick and easy read with entertaining characters, and is the first of a series.
+The cat was truly the favorite character with both me and my (then) nine-year old son.
 One line I liked reading in this: “Cats have trouble with consonants, you see.”

-Book Description: Before a weekend visit to his grandparents’ farm, a little boy discovers that his grandpa has a secret waiting for him.
+Before a weekend visit to his grandparents’ farm, a little boy discovers that his grandpa has a secret waiting for him.
 “Grampa, what’s the secret,” he asks, but all Grampa will say is, “Finders keepers.”
 Is the secret in the barn?
 With the chickens?
 Hiding in the corn?
 When the boy finally discovers the answer, he realizes that a secret is indeed for keeping.

 A cute book with wonderful illustrations and story told in verse.
 The story gives the reader a peek into life on a farm while keeping it modern and current.
 The illustrations are used well to show farm